KholdStare/plumbingplusplus/README.md

         saveImage(processImage(image));
     }

-It gets the job down but is single threaded and not concurrent.
-The bulk of the time the program will be blocked, waiting for IO to complete.
+It gets the job done but is single threaded and not concurrent.
+Most of the time the program will be blocked, waiting for IO to complete.
 Since it is single threaded, parallelism cannot be exploited.
 Wouldn't it be nice if one image was being read, while another was being processed, while another was being saved?